deeppavlov/dream/README.md

 and AIML-based open-domain Program-y Skill based on Dialog Flow Framework.

 ### Dream
-Full version of DeepPavlov DREAM Socialbot.
+Full version of DeepPavlov Dream Socialbot.
-This is almost the same version of the socialbot as at [the end of Alexa Prize Challenge 4](https://d7qzviu3xw2xc.cloudfront.net/alexa/alexaprize/docs/sgc4/MIPT-DREAM.pdf).
+This is almost the same version of the DREAM socialbot as at [the end of Alexa Prize Challenge 4](https://d7qzviu3xw2xc.cloudfront.net/alexa/alexaprize/docs/sgc4/MIPT-DREAM.pdf).
 Some API services are replaced with trainable models.
 Some services (e.g., News Annotator, Game Skill, Weather Skill) require private keys for underlying APIs, most of them can be obtained for free.
 If you want to use these services in local deployments, add your keys to the environmental variables (e.g., `./.env`).
-This version of DREAM Socialbot consumes a lot of resources because of its modular architecture and original goals (participation in Alexa Prize Challenge).
+This version of Dream Socialbot consumes a lot of resources because of its modular architecture and original goals (participation in Alexa Prize Challenge).
-We provide a demo of DREAM Socialbot on [our website](https://demo.deeppavlov.ai).
+We provide a demo of Dream Socialbot on [our website](https://demo.deeppavlov.ai).

 # Quick Start